awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Run PowerShell commands or scripts<a name="walkthrough-powershell-run-script"></a>

-Using Run Command and the `AWS-RunPowerShell` document, you can run any command or script on an EC2 instance as if you were logged onto the instance using Remote Desktop\.
+Using Run Command and the `AWS-RunPowerShell` document, you can run any command or script on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance as if you were logged onto the instance using Remote Desktop\.
 You can issue commands or type in a path to a local script to run the command\.

 **Note**
 For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting managed instance from scripts](send-commands-reboot.md)\.